Readit News logoReadit News

 Any opinions?
 Samsung was a candidate for their somewhat unified ecosystem.
 Maybe even apple.

-DobarDabar · a month ago
+DobarDabar · 5 months ago

 Check Nothing